TempleLive set to host one of the first concerts since COVID-19 pandemic

 FORT SMITH, Ark.
 (KNWA/KFTA) — A Fort Smith venue is one of the first in the country to hold a concert since the COVID-19 pandemic.

-The Travis McCready concert set for 8 p.m. tonight, originally was supposed to go last week and owner Mike Brown aimed to stick by that despite the Governor’s phase one plan listing today as the date.
+The Travis McCready concert set for 8 p.m. tonight originally was supposed to go last week and owner Mike Brown aimed to stick by that despite the governor’s phase one plan listing today as the date.

 After the state suspended TempleLive’s alcohol permit, Brown and management backed down.

-But Brown says tonight’s concert as a potential addition to rock ‘n’ roll history considering it’s likely the first since before the outbreak.
+But Brown said tonight’s concert as a potential addition to rock ‘n’ roll history considering it’s likely the first since before the outbreak.

 He says other venues are seeking his advice on how to open back up.

-“We’ve been contacted by a plethora of other venues around the world and we’re evaluating just how we’re gonna do that response time because we’re really looking at developing this and being able to carry it around to other venues to help them,” Brown says.
+“We’ve been contacted by a plethora of other venues around the world and we’re evaluating just how we’re gonna do that response time because we’re really looking at developing this and being able to carry it around to other venues to help them,” Brown said.

-TempleLive has implemented safety guidelines for concertgoers tonight.
+TempleLive implemented safety guidelines for concertgoers tonight.